RedSoniaPanda/Proficiency/README.md

 # Proficiency
-This demonstrates the proficiency work that I went through to be admitted to PSU's Computer Science program.
+This demonstrates the proficiency work completed for admittance to PSU's Computer Science program.